com-480-data-visualization/com-480-project-datavaders/README.md

 Presented in the format of a Jupiter notebook via Google Colab, this submission outlines the dataset, problem statement, and related work.
 It also details the data pre-processing and exploratory visualizations that have been conducted thus far.
 The data is cleaned and displayed using Python (with help from plotly and pandas).
 Please view the submission online [here](https://colab.research.google.com/drive/1j7axnePlb2V8sSxtjjNgg-mB9HgubnF6).

+The final, processed dataset to be worked with can be found at Preprocessing/finaldf.csv.

 ## Milestone 2 (Friday 1st May, 5pm)